Notes / Build logs

 Mobile/touch constraints

-Touch drawing needs large controls, compact panels, stable canvas sizing, pointer capture, and touch-action: none so strokes do not become page scrolls.
+Touch drawing needs large controls, stable sizing, pointer capture, and touch-action: none.

 Nonvisual limitations

-The shell has labels, focus states, status output, and grouped tools.
-The drawing is still pixel data, so a stronger version needs shortcuts, layers/objects, and nonvisual descriptions.
+The shell has labels, focus, status, and grouped tools.
+Pixels still need shortcuts, layers/objects, and nonvisual descriptions.

 Technical takeaway

-Without a component framework, the hard part is keeping event handling, UI state, pixel commits, history, and browser API failures small enough to reason about.
+The hard part is keeping events, UI state, pixel commits, history, and API failures easy to reason about.

 TraverseOps